rollyourown-xyz/ryo-website-content/rollyourown/projects/host_server/index.md

 ## Host server setup

-The recomended way of running a [rollyourown.xyz](https://rollyourown.xyz) project is on a server or virtual private server (VPS) hosted by a hosting provider.
+The recommended way to run a [rollyourown.xyz](https://rollyourown.xyz) project is on a dedicated server or virtual private server (VPS) hosted by a hosting provider.

 ### A hosted server or Virtual Private Server (VPS)

-There are many, many hosting providers in different countries offering servers and VPS at varying cost, starting at a couple of Euros or Dollars per month (or whatever your local currency may be) with the cost usually depending on the resources available (CPUs, RAM, storage).
+There are many, many hosting providers in different countries offering servers and VPS at varying cost, starting at a couple of Euros or Dollars per month (or whatever your local currency may be).
+The cost usually depends on the resources available (CPUs, RAM, storage).

-We cannot provide any hostsing provider recommendations at this time, so if you don't already have a preferred hoster in your region, do an internet search for "VPS" and your country to find providers and compare prices.
+We cannot provide any hosting provider recommendations at this time, so if you don't already have a preferred hosting provider in your region, do an internet search for "VPS" and your country to find providers and compare prices.

 {{< highlight "warning" "Hosting provider specifics">}}